MeFaisalAnsari/spotify/README.md

 - Color.js: Library to extract colors from cover images.
 - Vite: Build tool used for fast development and optimized production builds.
 - Netlify: Hosting the project live.

+## Known Issues

+- Some songs might not have their background color change due to CORS (Cross-origin resource sharing) restrictions preventing the extraction of colors from cover images.
+In such cases, a default color will be used as a fallback.

 ## Getting Started